 Southern Baptist Disaster Relief is a Christ-centered partnership of national, state and associational ministries serving through the local church to bring help, healing and hope to individuals and communities affected by disaster.
-The IBSA Disaster Relief Ministry is comprised of approximately 1,500 volunteers from all over the state who are committed to sharing the hope of Jesus with those whose lives have been impacted by disasters.
+The IBSA Disaster Relief Ministry is comprised of 1,600 volunteers belonging to 37 teams based around the state who are committed to sharing the hope of Jesus with those whose lives have been impacted by disasters.

 Our specialized areas of ministry include: chainsaw, flood recovery/mudout, food preparation, chaplaincy, childcare, shower unit, and the communications unit.
 More ministry information is available here: DR training descriptions